Tanzanite: Factors affecting value: grading

 There is no universally accepted method of grading coloured gemstones.
 TanzaniteOne, a major commercial player in the tanzanite market, through its non-profit subsidiary, the Tanzanite Foundation, has introduced its own color-grading system.
 The new system's colour-grading scales divide tanzanite colors into a range of hues, between bluish-violet, indigo and violetish-blue.
+As of mid-March 2026, it is valued $100-$800 per carat depending on the grade.

 The normal primary and secondary hues in tanzanite are blue and violet.
 Untreated tanzanite is a trichroic gemstone, meaning that light that enters this anisotropic crystal gets refracted on different paths, with different colour absorption on each of the three optical axes.
 As a result of this phenomenon, a multitude of colors have been observed in various specimens: shades of purple, violet, indigo, blue, cyan, green, yellow, orange, red and brown.
 After heating, tanzanite becomes dichroic.
 The dichroic colours range from violet through bluish-violet to indigo and violetish-blue to blue.

 Clarity grading in coloured gemstones is based on the eye-clean standard, that is, a gem is considered flawless if no inclusions are visible with the unaided eye (assuming 20/20 vision).
 The Gemological Institute of America classifies tanzanite as a Type I gemstone, meaning it is normally eye-clean.
 Gems with eye-visible inclusions will be traded at deep discounts.